Michigan State University

 Purpose or Scope of Collection

-MSU Libraries' Latin American and Caribbean Studies collection supports the research and instructional needs of faculty with Latin American studies interests, and provides resources for their students at the undergraduate and graduate levels.
-Current faculty and graduate student research interests and applied experience in Latin America and the Caribbean cross a broad spectrum of disciplines and include business and trade, history, literature and the arts, archaeology, anthropology, environmental studies, geography, political science and sociology.
-This is reflected in the broad range of materials selected for the collection, and the preponderance of social sciences and humanities resources.
+MSU Libraries' Latin American and Caribbean Studies collection supports the research and instructional needs of faculty and students associated with MSU’s Center for Latin American and Caribbean Studies (CLACS).
+With nearly 200 faculty representing 65 departments and programs across 20 colleges, a broad range of materials is selected for the collection, with a preponderance of social sciences and humanities resources.
 Materials on topics in Latin American agriculture, health, and natural history are acquired selectively.